 Recommended Uses – Pet artificial grass for pets is perfect for any outdoor or indoor application and can be found used as landscape turf, doggy day care turf and much more.

 Turf rolls are very easy to clean and maintain.
 Maintenance for these interlocking tiles typically includes the following:

 - Periodic sweeping of loose dirt, dust, and debris may be necessary to keep the flooring surface clean.

 - For stains and blemishes, clean the rolls with a warm water solution of household detergent and water.
 Never use bleach.

 - For animal urine, use a mixture of white distilled vinegar in an equal amount of water.
 Make sure to flush thoroughly and vacuum any excess solution.

 - For chewing gum, the use of dry ice or refrigerant packets may be necessary to remove gum from flooring surface.

 - If your turf becomes matted, brushing of the surface may be needed to restore the aesthetic appearance and add your choice of Turf Infill to the lawn annually.
 Always use a synthetic brush and never a metal or wire bristled brush when performing this task.

 Installation of our Turf rolled flooring is very easy and typically done by our customers.
 Below are instructions for both outdoor and indoor installation of our rolled flooring.

 Synthetic Lawn Outdoor Installation

 - Next cap any sprinklers that will not be used.
-Cap the sprinklers at the pipe level in order to avoid any leakage that might occur.
+Cap the sprinklers at the pipe level to avoid any leakage that might occur.
 Relocate sprinklers if necessary.
 Make sure to mark the location of the un-used sprinklers.
-Move electrical sprinklers and wiring inward and away from any hardscape or perimeter from six-to-eight inches in order to avoid accidental damage when nailing turf edges.
+Move electrical sprinklers and wiring inward and away from any hardscape or perimeter from six-to-eight inches to avoid accidental damage when nailing turf edges.
 Once the wiring and other materials are moved, lay the items on top of the subgrade surfacing and secure them with U-shaped nails.

 - Install the base with a decomposed granite which is a special mixture of gravel and sand.
 This material allows the liquids from the turf to properly drain.
 For non-pet landscape installations, install DG three inches in depth.
 Properly distribute and level the base material.